“Untold Stories” Part II

 © GMB Akash / www.gmb-akash.com

 These images are stories of my own experiences.
-I am displaying a short view about the tour of my life.
-These journeys blend me with so many characters of lives.
-Sometimes I run, sometimes I took ride in the top of the roof of the train, I slept in the flooded floor, I swam, I hang on, passes long time in slums & above all I meet those souls.
-These adventures lay in the bed of danger.
-After reaching to those people, getting entry to their door all my hard work & risks become worthy.
+I am writing tours of my life.
+These journeys invite me in territories I never dream evem.
+Sometimes I run to save myself, sometimes I take ride in the top of the roof of the train, or I sleep in the flooded floor of village hut, I swim, I hang on, and above all I meet those souls.
+These adventures invites dangers.
+But after reaching to those people, getting permission to enter to their private door all my hard work and risks become worthy.

 thrilled with the story that unfolded with the shots ……